LeAdQA: LLM-Driven Context-Aware Temporal Grounding for Video Question Answering: Experiments

-\textbf{Parameter Analysis for Interval Fusion.} As shown in Table~\ref{tab:interval fusion}, we evaluate our interval fusion strategy on the NExT-QA validation set using Tarsier-34B with uniform 16-frame sampling.
-We explore how the number of top-k candidate intervals and the IoU threshold for merging affect performance.
-Our analysis reveals a critical trade-off in temporal fusion parameters.
-The increasing K initially enhances answer quality by capturing more visual cues.
-However, raising the IoU threshold diminishes performance, suggesting that overlapping intervals add noise that disrupts reasoning.
-An IoU threshold of 0.3 strikes an optimal balance, effectively filtering out irrelevant temporal segments while retaining key events.
+Table~\ref{tab:interval fusion} presents our evaluation of the interval fusion strategy on the NExT-QA validation set using Tarsier-34B with uniform 16-frame sampling.
+We investigate how the number of top-k candidate intervals and the IoU threshold for merging influence overall performance.
+Our analysis uncovers a critical trade-off in temporal fusion parameters: while increasing K initially improves answer quality by capturing additional visual cues, raising the IoU threshold degrades performance, indicating that overlapping intervals introduce noise that disrupts the reasoning process.
+An IoU threshold of 0.3 achieves optimal balance, effectively filtering irrelevant temporal segments while preserving essential events.